Jeff Foster, SMS Equipment Inc.

 JF: In a typical day, I will review tender results and industry news as it is sent out.
 I also like to get out and attend the networking events, golf tournaments and the annual fall convention that the SHCA hosts, which bring the membership together.

 Why does your company renew its SHCA membership each year?

 JF: The opportunity to support and network with delegates, members and customers is highly valued.
 The association also provides members with current news and events, provincial updates and vital information that enables us to connect with like-minded professionals.

 Can you think of anything you may have missed out on if you were never an active member of SHCA?

 JF: We definitely would have missed out on all the great networking events that the SHCA hosts.
 They allow us the opportunity to strengthen relationships with many of the respected contractors in the industry.

 Do you think that SHCA members have business advantages over non-members?

-If someone in the Saskatchewan heavy construction industry wasn’t participating in SHCA because they didn’t think it would benefit them, what would you say to them to convince them otherwise?
+If someone in the Saskatchewan industry wasn’t participating in SHCA because they didn’t think it would benefit them, what would you say to them?

-In your opinion, what’s the single greatest benefit of belonging to SHCA?
+In your opinion, what is the single greatest benefit of belonging to SHCA?